PrateekTh/rook-battle/README.md

 This project was quite fun to make!
-I must admit, I hadn't used Phaser or Sockets before this, but by now all this game making has given me a quite a bit more control on these technologies, and I think I can apply more and more Game Design concepts, with increasing time.
-I already have a lot of features in mind, but given the time frame, I think this would suffice.
+I must admit, I hadn't used Phaser or Sockets before this, but by now all this game making has given me a quite a bit of control on these technologies, and I think I can apply more and more Game Design concepts, with increasing time.
+I already have a lot of features in mind for this project itself, but I will move on to more complex projects.

-Still, my self-motivated tendencies won't let me rest, so I would like to enunmmerate improvements, that can be added in the current build of Rook's Move:
+Still, my self-motivated tendencies won't let me rest, so I would like to enunmmerate improvements, that can be added in the current build of Rook's Move (that I'll add if I come around to it):

 - Better Animations
 - Modular Code, with especially socketHandling seperated to a particular Handler (Similar to UI)